meegpipe/meegpipe/tutorials/emg/README.md

 origData = import(physioset.import.eeglab, 'f1_750to810.set')
 ````

-And compare how it with the cleaned data:
+And compare it with the cleaned data:

 ````matlab
 plot(origData, cleanedData);